Bradford Man Busted for Supplying 35 Kilos of Cocaine After High-Speed Chase

-Speaking after today’s sentencing, Detective Sergeant James Gross, of West Yorkshire Police’s Programme Precision team, said: “Though the driver of the Golf is yet to be identified, our investigations established that Lowe played a key role in supplying the cocaine which would have been distributed across the Bradford area.
+“Though the driver of the Golf is yet to be identified, our investigations established that Lowe played a key role in supplying the cocaine which would have been distributed across the Bradford area,” said Detective Sergeant James Gross, of Programme Precision.

-“I’m pleased that the sentence handed down today appropriately reflects the severity of his role in the enterprise.
-Class A drugs are a blight on our communities and, through Programme Precision, West Yorkshire Police is determined to tackle the organised criminals who are behind this illicit trade.”
+“I’m pleased the sentence handed down today properly matches the gravity of his crime.
+Class A drugs devastate our communities.
+Through Programme Precision, West Yorkshire Police is determined to target the organised criminals behind this vile trade.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.